Posted on 25 Jul 2025

 If you’re injured and permanently unable to work, you could be entitled to a Total and Permanent Disability (TPD) claim through your superannuation policy.

-Unlike weekly workers compensation payments, TPD claims can provide a substantial lump sum payment to help support you long-term.
-The average TPD payout is between $60,000 and $450,000 — but depending on your policy, you could receive up to $2 million.
+Unlike weekly workers compensation payments, TPD claims provide a substantial lump sum payment to help support you long-term.
+The average TPD payout is between $60,000 and $450,000, but your specific policy could be worth $2 million or more.

-To give you a better idea of how much you could expect, here are four recent TPD claim stories from our clients.
+To give you a better idea of how much you could expect, here are four recent TPD success stories from our clients.

 TPD Claims: Read Success Stories & See How Much You Could Get